apache/nuttx-apps/system/zmodem/README.txt

     re-direct stderr to a log file by adding 2>rz.log to the end of the rz command.

-    NOTE: The NuttX Zmodem does sends rz\n when it starts in compliance with the Zmodem specification.
+    NOTE: The NuttX ZModem does sends rz\n when it starts in compliance with the ZModem specification.
 On Linux this, however, seems to start some other, incompatible version of rz.
 You need to start rz manually to make sure that the correct version is selected.
-You can tell when this evil rz/sz has inserted itself because you will see the '^' (0x5e) character replacing the standard Zmodem ZDLE character (0x19) in the binary data stream.
+You can tell when this evil rz/sz has inserted itself because you will see the '^' (0x5e) character replacing the standard ZModem ZDLE character (0x19) in the binary data stream.

     If you don't have the rz command on your Linux box, the package to